U.S. flag

 Family planning

 • The optimal time for determination of genetic risk and discussion of the availability of prenatal/preimplantation genetic testing is before pregnancy.
-Similarly, decisions about testing to determine the genetic status of at-risk asymptomatic family members are best made before pregnancy.

-• It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who have or are at risk of having a child with the 1q21.1 recurrent microdeletion.
+• It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who have or are at risk of having a child with the 1q21.1 recurrent deletion.

 Prenatal Testing and Preimplantation Genetic Testing